 The DOLLARw.d format in the PUT statement produces this result as $1,145.32

 PUT function is used to convert a numeric variable to a character variable that returns the resulting character value.

-For example, the following statement converts the value of a numeric variable into two-character hexadecimal representation.
+For example, the following statement converts the value of a numeric variable into a two-character hexadecimal representation.

-The PUT function returns a value of 0A, that is assigned to the variable CHAR.
+The PUT function returns a value of 0A, which is assigned to the variable CHAR.
 The PUT function is also useful for converting a numeric value to a character value.

 The %SYSFUNC (or %QSYSFUNC) macro function executes SAS functions and applies the format to the result of the function outside of the DATA step.